moonmeister/moonmeister.net/src/content/posts/updating-the-classnames-package-for-2021/index.md

 ---
-title: "Updating the `classnames` package for 2021"
+title: 'Updating the `classnames` package for 2021'
 date: 2021-01-08
 tags:
-  - "javascript"
+  - 'javascript'
-  - "web"
+  - 'web'
 ---

 I was recently using the invaluable [`classnames`](https://www.npmjs.com/package/classnames) tool in a project and thought to myself, what’s under the hood?
 Well here it is: